arichardi/Podcastr-NLW-study/README.md

 		props: { //keep the name props
 			nameOfDaata: data,
 		},
-		revalidate: 60 * 60 * 8                  //frequency in seconds of data update. in the exemplo 8 hours
+		revalidate: 60 * 60 * 8                  //frequency in seconds of data update. in the exemple 8 hours
 	}
 }
 ```